Consensys/secureum-diligence-bootcamp/day2/example3_assert/README.md

     uint[] memory amounts) public {
 ```

-However when we try to instrument this we run into an error:
+However, when we try to instrument this we run into an error:

 ```
 $ scribble --arm contracts/BatchSend.sol --output-mode files